rackerlabs/support-how-to/content/rackspace-email/updating-your-whois-information.md

 created_by: Rackspace Support
 last_modified_date: '2016-01-11'
 last_modified_by: Rose Contreras
-product: Cloud Sites
+product: Rackspace Email
-product_url: cloud-sites
+product_url: rackspace-email
 ---

 A domain's WHOIS record can include various types of information for the